lougani-faouzi/Gesture-recognition-project-for-AAA/README.md

 # Gesture-recognition-project-for-AAA

-By
-# LOUGANI FAOUZI and LAMOUR MICHELET
+## LOUGANI FAOUZI and LAMOUR MICHELET
 Resources/explanation  are available on report